system-transparency/stmgr/docs/manual.md

 The UKI, a PE executable, can optionally be signed for Secure Boot.
 Use the flags `-signkey` and `-signcert` to set the file names to a private key and its corresponding certificate, both in PEM format.
+Because SecureBoot does not support Ed25519, RSA keys are allowed here.

 ## The stmgr trustpolicy and host config commands